Global wellposedness of hedgehog solutions for the (3+1) Skyrme model: Introduction

 The above four steps complete our proof of global wellposedness.
 To put things into perspective, we briefly review below some results connected with the Skyrme model.

 \textbf{Connection with other works}.

 \begin{enumerate}

 \item Prior to this work, progress has been slow on understanding the global dynamics of the Skyrme model.
 In \cite{Wong11} Wong analyzed in detail the dominant energy condition and the breakdown of hyberbolicity for the Skyrme model (see also Gibbons \cite{Gibbons03}, Grutchfield and Bell \cite{CB94}).
 In particular it follows that a small perturbation of a static Skyrmion configuration yields local wellposedness.
-For the evolutionary Fadeev model corresponding to maps from the Minkowski space $\mathbb R^{1+n}$ to the unit sphere $\mathbb S^2$, Lei, Lin and Zhou \cite{LLZ11} proved that the Cauchy problem is globally well-posed for sufficiently small initial data in Sobolev space.
 After our work is completed, the author learned that Geba, Nakanishi and Rajeev \cite{GNR11} proved a small data global wellposedness and scattering result for the Skyrme wave map for initial data in critical Besov type space.

 \item In \cite{GR10a, GR10b}, Geba and Rajeev considered a seimilinear Skyrme model introduced by Adkins and Nappi \cite{AN84}.
 The equivariant solutions satisfy the following

 and has conserved energy

 They proved that near the first possible blowup time, the energy does not concentrate.
 But the issue of global wellposedness is still open.